Bangladesh–United Kingdom relations: Modern relations

 In March 2008, Fakhruddin Ahmed had visited Number 10 to discuss increasing British investment and cooperation in defence and trade, especially on counter-terrorism and duty-free access for LDCs.
 Britain is the largest foreign investor in Bangladesh and the third biggest export destination for Bangladeshi goods after USA and Germany.

 At the 7th ISS Asia Security Summit (also known as Shangri-La Dialogue) in Singapore, Bangladesh's foreign advisor Iftekhar Ahmed Chowdhury met with the UK's Defence Minister Des Browne at the sidelines to discuss security and defense relations between the two countries.
 Browne says he hoped that Bangladesh's modernizing values can reach the Bangladeshi diaspora in the UK.

 British Bangladeshi

 The Bangladeshi media has a significant presence in the UK.
 Bangladeshi channels operate 5 TV channels and over 12 Bangla and English dailies and weeklies.
-They are doing a commendable job of raising awareness amongst the second and third generation British-Bangladeshis about Bangladesh and its culture.
+They attempt to raise awareness amongst the second and third generation British-Bangladeshis about Bangladesh and its culture.